wp-plugins/fb-autocomplete-with-post-image/readme.txt

 == Changelog==

 Version - 1.1

-1.Fixed bugs.
+1. Fixed bugs.
-2.Improved performance.
+2. Improved performance.
-2.Now Compatibility with all the themes.
+2. Now Compatibility with all the themes.

 == Screenshots ==